Is the digital reality about to change in favour of startups and small and medium-sized companies?

 Conclusion

 At the same time, while searching for DSA-compliant solutions, it is important to acknowledge that there is not just one single way for proper adherence.
-Specific factors like the type and model of online business, the size of operations, and the targeted users should be taken into account when determining compliance steps to be implemented.
+Specific factors like the type and model of an online business, the size of its operations, and the targeted users should be taken into account when determining compliance steps to be implemented.
+Therefore, to enhance legal certainty and facilitate business compliance processes, the ACM has drawn up its dedicated guidelines concerning DSA enforcement for each type of digital service provider.
+Those guidelines are now published for consultation.

-Should you require any assistance with getting your business prepared for the Digital Services Package, we would be happy to help.
+Should you require any assistance with getting your business prepared for the Digital Services Package or would you like to file a complaint against a gatekeeper, we would be happy to help.
 Do not hesitate to contact us either by e-mail or phone.